martincipriano/hintr/readme.md

 == Frequently Asked Questions ==

 = What does Hintr do? =
-Hintr allows you to configure the post types and metadata used for generating search suggestions.
+Hintr enhances your search input by adding a dynamic list of suggestions.
+You can configure it to retrieve suggestions from specific post types and target keywords within selected metadata fields.

 = Can I use this plugin with custom post types? =
 Yes!
 Hintr works with any public custom post type registered on your site.

 = Do I need to code anything? =
-No coding is required.
-All configurations can be done via the plugin's settings page.
+- No coding required when using the global settings for effortless setup.
+- Fine-tune search suggestions for multiple search inputs with a basic understanding of:
+  - Writing a JSON string.
+  - Using HTML data attributes.

 = Will this plugin slow down my site? =
-No. Hintr is designed to be lightweight and optimized for performance.
+Normally, Hintr operates swiftly; however, the speed and performance can be influenced by the number of posts being searched.

 == Changelog ==